tendant/dbmigrate/README.md

 ```

 The generated PostgreSQL schema will:
-1. Create the necessary schemas if they don't exist (e.g., `CREATE SCHEMA IF NOT EXISTS "dbo";`)
+1. Create the necessary schemas if they don't exist (e.g., `CREATE SCHEMA IF NOT EXISTS dbo;`)
-2. Create tables in their respective schemas (e.g., `CREATE TABLE "dbo"."Users"` instead of `CREATE TABLE "dbo.Users"`)
+2. Create tables in their respective schemas (e.g., `CREATE TABLE dbo.Users` instead of `CREATE TABLE dbo.Users`)
 3. Properly handle tables without schema prefixes by creating them in the public schema
 4. Automatically exclude system schemas (like `sys`, `INFORMATION_SCHEMA`, etc.) unless `-include-system-schemas` is specified
+5. By default, use unquoted identifiers for schema, table, and column names (which will be lowercase in PostgreSQL)
+6. Optionally preserve case sensitivity with the `-preserve-case` flag, which adds double quotes around identifiers

 ### System Schema Handling